Clinician information

 • >95% of spinal muscular atrophy carriers

-The tests used for GCS are highly accurate diagnostic tests that reliably identify carriers for these conditions.
+The tests used are highly accurate diagnostic tests that reliably identify carriers for these conditions.
 However, genetic carrier screening cannot identify a small percentage of carriers because some very rare genetic variants cannot be detected by the test.

-How to get tested
+How to get your patient tested

-Step 1
+1

 Patient Discussion